 On June 24, 2021 Montero announced that it had completed a total of 2,088 metres of diamond drilling and testing of 4 vein target areas at its Isabella gold-silver project in Chile.
-The Company presented the assay results of 19 holes from the drill Target A.
+The Company presented the assay results of 19 drill holes.